Julien Benneteau

 Julien Henry Guy Benneteau-Desgrois ([ʒyljɛ̃ bɛnto]; born 20 December 1981) is a French retired professional tennis player.
-His career-high singles ranking is ATP world no. 25, which he reached in November 2014.
-He formerly resided in Boulogne-Billancourt and now lives in Geneva.
-Benneteau did not win a singles title, although he finished as runner-up in ten ATP tournaments (holding match point in the 2013 Kuala Lumpur final).
+He achieved a career-high ATP singles ranking of No. 25 and doubles ranking of No. 5 in November 2014.
+Benneteau did not win a singles title, although he finished as runner-up in a record 10 ATP tournaments, including holding a match point in the 2013 Kuala Lumpur final.
 He reached the quarterfinals of the 2006 French Open and the semifinals of the 2014 Cincinnati Masters and 2017 Paris Masters (the latter as a wildcard).

-Benneteau also had success in doubles, winning the bronze medal in men's doubles at the 2012 London Olympics (partnering Richard Gasquet) and the 2014 French Open men's doubles title with fellow Frenchman Édouard Roger-Vasselin, thus becoming the first team from France to win the men's doubles discipline in 30 years (after Yannick Noah and Henri Leconte did it in 1984).
-He reached his career-high doubles ranking of world no. 5 in November 2014.
+Benneteau also had success in doubles, winning the bronze medal in men's doubles at the 2012 London Olympics (partnering Richard Gasquet) and the 2014 French Open men's doubles title with fellow Frenchman Édouard Roger-Vasselin, thus becoming the first team from France to win the men's doubles discipline in 30 years (after Yannick Noah and Henri Leconte won the title in 1984).
 Benneteau intended to retire from professional tennis after the 2018 US Open.
 However, due to an injury crisis he was asked by captain Yannick Noah to represent France in the Davis Cup semifinal in September 2018 against Spain.
-Benneteau teamed up with Nicolas Mahut to secure a decisive victory that took France to an unassailable 3-0 lead against Spain and into the final of the 2018 Davis Cup.
+Benneteau teamed up with Nicolas Mahut to secure a decisive victory that took France to an unassailable 3–0 lead against Spain and into the final of the 2018 Davis Cup.
 Benneteau subsequently played several further events in singles and doubles, concluding his professional career on home soil at the Paris Masters.

+Since 2018, Benneteau has been the captain of France's Billie Jean King Cup team.

 Tennis career

 Junior career

 In the 1999 Orange Bowl Benneteau won the Boys 16s double title.

-As a junior, Benneteau reached as high as no. 17 in the world in 1999, and no. 1 in doubles.
+As a junior, Benneteau achieved a career-high ranking of No. 17 in singles and No. 1 in doubles in 1999.

-He won US Open Junior with Nicolas Mahut in 1999.
+Benneteau and Nicolas Mahut won the US Open Boys' Doubles title in 1999.